 The BSB Handbook can be viewed on the BSB website

 You can make a complaint by telephone (in the first instance) or in writing.
 Please make your complaint to the Glenn Matthews (Senior Clerk), who will be responsible for the handling of your complaint.

 If your complaint concerns the Senior Clerk himself then it will be handled by the Head of Chambers or by a member of Chambers’ Management Committee.
 That person will handle the complaint as the Senior Clerk would, were the complaint about someone other than him.
-Once this has been received, the Senior Clerk will acknowledge your complaint in writing enclosing a copy of this document.
+Once this has been received, a member of Chambers Management Committee will acknowledge your complaint in writing enclosing a copy of this document.
 We recognise that it is of paramount importance that all complaints are dealt with promptly, courteously and in a manner that addresses the issues raised in accordance with these procedures.

 Confidentiality will be maintained at all times.
 All conversations and documents relating to a complaint will be treated as confidential and will only be disclosed to the Head of Chambers, Chambers Management Committee and to anyone involved with the complaint.
 This will include the barrister or member of staff complained about.
 If the complaint is against a barrister, the Bar Mutual Indemnity Fund (professional indemnity insurers) will also be informed and will be provided with the documentation.
 The Bar Standards Board is entitled to inspect complaints records and documentation when discharging its periodical auditing and monitoring functions.

 As part of our commitment to client care we make a written record of any complaint and retain all documents and correspondence generated by the complainant for a period of six years from the date of closure.
 Chambers Management Committee inspects the complaints register annually.